turtle2007/ff/_posts/-2019-04-20-rhythmic-sketch.md

 <h5> Learning </h5>

-We learned that VA (Visual-auditory) feedback support the best rhythmic motion precision, but worst motion smoothness, and that VH (Visual-haptic) feedback support the best motion smoothness.
+- We learned that VA (Visual-auditory) feedback support the best rhythmic motion precision, but worst motion smoothness, and that VH (Visual-haptic) feedback support the best motion smoothness.

-To support Sensorimotor Synchronization skill recovery, providing VA and VH feedback could improve motion precision and movement smoothness.
+- To support Sensorimotor Synchronization skill recovery, providing VA and VH feedback could improve motion precision and movement smoothness.
 However, these results need to be verified with real patients in the future.

-Providing vibrotactile feedback is indeed facilitate rhythmic motion performance in an unobtrusive way.
+- Providing vibrotactile feedback is indeed facilitate rhythmic motion performance in an unobtrusive way.

-The remaining question is:
+<h5>The remaining question</h5>

 Can augmening motion features (DTW distance or the level of motion smoothness ) as the real-time multimodal feedback further support motor skill recovery?